Immediate Need: (306) 773-2931

 Son Calvin (Joni) and their children Clay (Robyn) and their son Chet, and Brett (Dustyn Dickson); sister Marion Resch, and many nieces, nephews and a few life long friends.

-Pete was born in Cabri, SK, on August 17, 1932; the 7to William and Marguerite Speir of the Tyner district.
+Pete was born in Cabri, SK, on August 17, 1932; the 7th child born to William and Marguerite Speir of the Tyner district.
 The family moved to the Sheflo farm in 1934 where Pete grew up.
 She attended Clytha School and often told stories of riding to school on Fyvie, a Clydesdale stallion, or behind him in the sleigh.
 Coincidentally, 5 of the children could ride Fyvie all at the same time.
 Granddaughter Brett and Dustyn Dickson have recently purchased the yard where Pete grew up.

-Success in 1990.
+Pete bought a small house and moved to Success in 1990.
 In the fall, Stan and Sherry needed her help, so she packed a bag and went to stay in Val Marie until Kim was born.
 Gramma Pete was there for Leslee's first day of Kindergarten.